blues/app-accelerators/73-apu-oem-idle-reduction-telemetry-platform/README.md

 A connected-APU reference platform for [asset performance optimization](https://blues.com/solutions-asset-performance-optimization/) that bridges the gap between the mechanical systems APU OEMs build and the cloud connectivity they need.
 An **APU** (auxiliary power unit) replaces truck-engine idling — instead of leaving a 400-hp diesel running all night to power a sleeper cab's HVAC and electronics, a diesel or battery APU handles the job on a fraction of the fuel.
 This design puts a [Blues Notecard for Skylo](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) between the APU controller's RS-485 port and [Notehub](https://notehub.io), reporting fault codes, runtime, software-estimated fuel savings, and cab temperature back to the manufacturer in near-real time — even in the Wyoming high desert at 2 AM.

-> **Scope — software fuel-estimation variant.** This reference design is scoped as a software fuel-estimation variant of the APU OEM telemetry platform: it does not include a hardware fuel-flow sensor, and all fuel figures are computed from APU runtime × operator-supplied `apu_fuel_rate_gph` and `idle_fuel_rate_gph` environment variables.
-Pulse-output positive-displacement flow meters (the usual hardware path for measured fuel accounting) require either always-on host power or an external pulse-counting circuit to accumulate counts while the MCU is sleeping, which materially changes the power architecture, the wiring, and the hardware BOM.
-Software estimation is sufficient for fleet-level reporting, warranty analytics, and ROI demonstration — the typical early-deployment use case for APU OEMs entering connected products.
-For measured, revenue-grade fuel metering, see §9 Production next steps.

-**What you'll have when you're done:** a sleeper-cab-mounted telemetry node that reads five APU controller registers over Modbus RTU every 60 seconds, monitors two DS18B20 temperature probes, runs an ignition-based idle-inference state machine, posts hourly summaries to Notehub — each with a per-window fuel-saved estimate computed on-device from APU runtime × configurable consumption rates — emits a daily fuel-saved rollup note (`apu_daily.qo`) at each calendar-day boundary using `card.time`, and fires an immediate alert on any APU fault code, cab temperature excursion, or state transition — over cellular, with automatic satellite fallback for the many miles of the interstate where no tower is visible.
+> **Scope.** This is the *software fuel-estimation* variant: fuel figures are computed from APU runtime × configurable consumption-rate env vars, with no hardware flow meter required.
+For revenue-grade hardware metering, see §9 Production next steps.

 ---